Oklahoma State University Research Aims To Save Billions For The Beef Industry

 Send Us Your Inquiries And Requests

-Please prove you are human by selecting the plane.
+Please prove you are human by selecting the car.

-Reserve your 1/2 grass fed beef 🥩 with a $750 deposit or $1350 for a whole grass fed beef 🥩 order.
+Reserve your 1/2 grass fed beef 🥩 with a $850 deposit or $1450 for a whole grass fed beef 🥩 order.

-Preferably just click the Zelle logo (530-949-4241) or the Venmo logo, PayPal logo, or Square payment link logo below to lock in a spot for your animals harvest date today.
+Preferably just click the Zelle logo (530-949-4241) or the Venmo logo, PayPal logo, Apple Pay logo for iOS users, or Square payment link logo below to lock in a spot for your animals harvest date today.

 CLOSE